 Join us for our webinar as we demonstrate the power of modeling and simulation for pharma and medical device companies, and why it’s so important in today’s Life Sciences industry.

-Sara Dutta, Life Sciences Industry Business Experience Consultant, Dassault Systèmes
+Karl D’Souza, Life Sciences Industry Solution Experience Director, Dassault Systèmes

 Who Should Attend?